anewusername/snarled/README.md

 - Useful classes, namely `NetsInfo` and `NetName`, are in `snarled.tracker`.
 - `snarled.interfaces` contains helper code for interfacing with other packages.

+## Caveats

+This package is slow, dumb, and the code is ugly.
+There's only a basic test case.

+If you know what you're doing, you could probably do a much better job of it.

+...but you *have* heard of it :)